CAFECA-IO/auditing_system/README.md

 7. Ensure data.length matches the eventType's data.length requirement.
 For example, for E00010001, the data should have exactly 6 elements, but revert occur if the user inputs more or fewer elements.

+8. When registering a handler with non-contract addrss.

+9. When registering a handler with 0x0 address.

 ## Future Plans:

 1. Implement Mistake Proofing mechanisms, such as require statements.